Laplacians on infinite graphs: Dirichlet and Neumann boundary conditions: Introduction

 First, we present a maximum principle for solutions of $(\wl +1) u =0$ and use it to characterize when the semigroup is positivity improving in Section~\ref{Maximum}.
 This generalizes the corresponding considerations for the Dirichlet Laplacian in \cite{KL1} (see \cite{Web, Woj1, Dav3} for earlier treatment of special Dirichlet Laplacians as well).

 We then discuss an analogue to a result of Li on Laplacians on manifolds in our context in Section~\ref{Analogue}.
 This result has already been obtained recently in a rather general context \cite{KLVW}.
 Here, we present a different proof which is adapted to the graph case.

-At the end of the paper, in Section~\ref{Boundedness}, we also characterize boundedness of the Laplacians in question.
+In Section \ref{Boundedness}, we conclude the paper with a study of situations in which there is only one selfadjoint restriction of $\wl$.
+This complements and completes the considerations of the earlier sections which deal with the differences and common features of all selfadjoint restrictions.

 In some sense, this paper can be seen as a complement to \cite{KL1}.
 There, basic features of the Dirichlet Laplacian were discussed.
 Here, we focus on the general case.